Skip to content

 This is one of the most popular ADU projects in Ventura County.
 You're converting an existing detached garage (or attached garage) into a fully permitted living unit.
 The footprint already exists, so you're saving on foundation, grading, and site work.
 You'll need to add plumbing, electrical, HVAC, insulation, drywall, and finishes.

-Most Simi Valley and Moorpark homeowners can complete a garage conversion in 4–6 months because the structural shell is already there.
+Most Simi Valley and Moorpark homeowners can complete a garage conversion in 4 to 6 months because the structural shell is already there.

 In Thousand Oaks and Oxnard, attached ADUs work well on larger lots where you have room to expand horizontally.